GokulSathian/Intro-to-TensorFlow/README.md

  9 Ankle boot

-3. **Using Image Generator for classifying and Labeling the given image with TensorFlow:** using the happy or sad dataset, which contains 80 images of emoji-like faces, 40 happy and 40 sad.

-Created a convolutional neural network that trains to 99.9% accuracy on these images,  which cancels training upon hitting this training accuracy threshold.
+3. **Using Image Generator for classifying and Labeling the given image with TensorFlow:** using the happy or sad dataset, which contains 80 images of emoji-like faces, 40 happy and 40 sad.Created a convolutional neural network that trains to 99.9% accuracy on these images,  which cancels training upon hitting this training accuracy threshold.